 Two things did work.
 One was getting my life on the right track and being happy.
 The other was Weight Watchers.

 It wasn’t as fancy in the eighties as it is now.
 There wasn’t the point system, apps to help you along, or websites to check in on from anywhere in the world.
+And Oprah was not an investor.
 But it taught me how to eat.
 It was real.
 It was sensible.
 It wasn’t a quick fix.
 It taught me the power of discipline when you want to change a habit.
 And that dieting did not mean denial.
 I could still eat – I just needed to be conscious of my choices and portion size and limit those things I loved – like ice cream and french fries.

 Weight Watchers worked for me because it was disciplined yet flexible.
 And if I cheated all I needed to do was go back to discipline the next day.
 The key was to stay conscious about my actions.